vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. opcmd:: show firewall summary

-   This will show you a summary about rule-sets and groups
+   This will show you a summary of rule-sets and groups

    .. code-block:: none